hispanico/Gitlab2GithubMirror/README.md

 cat ~/.ssh/id_rsa.pub
 ```

-2. Add this pub key to Github with write access: https://github.com/Organization/RepoName/settings/keys
+Add this pub key to Github with write access: https://github.com/Organization/RepoName/settings/keys

-3. Check the connection to GitHub on the Gitlab server:
+Check the connection to GitHub on the Gitlab server:
 ```
 su git
 ssh -T git@github.com
 ```

+## For each Gitlab Project
-4. Run Gitlab2GithubMirror.sh script on the Gitlab server to configure your project.
+Run Gitlab2GithubMirror.sh script on the Gitlab server to configure your project.

 ## Details
 ```